Companion Dogs

 About the Eurasier

-The Eurasier is a very large companion dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Eurasier is manageable for most owners.
+The Eurasier is a large companion dog known for being affectionate with its family and reserved with strangers.
+With a highly intelligent mind, well-suited to apartment living, the Eurasier is manageable for most owners.
 Typically standing 20 to 24 Inches and weighing 40 to 71 lbs, this breed has a life expectancy of 12 to 14 years, making it a long-lived companion for the right family.

 Originally classified within the Companion Dogs group, the Eurasier brings a distinct combination of traits that sets it apart.
 The Eurasier has a moderate energy level that suits an active household without being overwhelming.
 Affectionate with its family, the Eurasier strikes a healthy balance between independence and closeness.